Floating Offshore Wind Shot™ Summit

 Goals of the Floating Offshore Wind Energy Earthshot

-Relevant open funding opportunities
+Relevant open and upcoming funding opportunities

-Featured DOE research on floating offshore wind
+Featured DOE research on floating offshore win

 - Floating Offshore Wind ReadINess (FLOWIN) Prize